puzzmo-com/blog.puzzmo.com/content/posts/2024/04/28/augmentations/index.md

 - `TypeShift` - "Trioshift", a version of a Typeshift where there were only three letters, making is vertically massive but horizontally short
 - `Flipart` - "☐☐☐☐art", a version where all the pieces are invisible
 - `Really Bad Chess` - "Really Checkers Chess", a board where chess pieces were framed like checkers pieces
-- `Cube Clear` - "ABCube Clear", instead of the usual scrabble-ish prioritised letters, it's A-Z.
+- `Cube Clear` - "ABCube Clear", no scrabble-ish prioritised letters, now it's A-Z.
-- `Wordbind` - We presented the puzzle as though it were a placeholder which had been left in
+- `Wordbind` - As though it were a placeholder which had been left in

 From our side, we introduced a new systemic approach to categorizing the sources of our puzzles.
 Previously, we had a single dimension of "difficulty" now we have different sets of puzzle variants (e.g. Trioshift) and those variants need to be treated differently systemically!